RADettmer/pandas_challenge/README.md

-# pandas_challenge
-Pandas Challenge - This is a data dive.
-This folder includes the panda script named "main" to run analysis on a data set for a fantasy game Heros of Pymoli.
-The Word file "Heroes of Pymoli Observable Trends" includes a basic summary of the analysis generated thru pandas.
+# Pandas Challenge - Heroes Of Pymoli!

+This is an excersize on data analysis of a fictional computer game Heroes Of Pymoli.

+The analysis collects data on the player demographics that includes number of players, purchasing analysis, most purchased in game items.

+### Files

+to be filled in . . .